BogdanIonesq/goipsec/README.md

 $ docker-compose -f goipsec-udp.yml up --abort-on-container-exit
 ```

-The `goipsec-udp.yml` platfrom sends a UDP message from the client to simple netcat UDP server, while the `goipsec-tcp.yml` example completes a TCP handshake with an nginx instance, followed by a GET request and termination of the connection.
+The `goipsec-udp.yml` platform sends an UDP message from the client to simple netcat UDP server, while the `goipsec-tcp.yml` example completes a TCP handshake with an nginx instance, followed by a GET request and termination of the connection.

 To make sure that GoIPsec actually secures (with regard to confidentiality and integrity) the data between the two VPN gateways, the network traffic for each container is written to `logs/udp` or `logs/tcp`, respectively.

-### Details
+## Details
 A GoIPsec VPN gateway relies on [libpcap](https://www.tcpdump.org/) bindings through the [gopacket](https://github.com/google/gopacket) library to capture the client's network packets (IPv4 or IPv6 datagrams) directly from the kernel.

 Once such a packet is received, [ESP](https://tools.ietf.org/html/rfc4303) encapsulation is applied, with encryption and integrity provided by AES-256 in CBC mode and HMAC-SHA512/256, respectively.
 Further UDP encapsulation is implemented for NAT traversal.